vipulnaik/diet-exercise-health/notes/2022-activity-tracker.md

 In the evening, I went to Ace Hardware to buy a broom and pan and drain cleaner, as part of efforts to stock up at my new place.

+## Wednesday April 27

+Around 11 AM, I left home to go to Tendergreens for a lunch; the lunch was 11:30 AM to 1 PM, after which I headed back home.
+On the way back, I stopped by the Walgreens and Target at Shattuck & Allston to check on the availability of some stuff.